 Best Way to Package Tablets, Capsules, and Softgels

-Tablets, capsules and softgels are typically packaged in glass or plastic bottles.
-The bottles are filled, labeled, sealed and capped.
+Tablets, capsules and soft gels are typically packaged in glass or plastic bottles.
+The bottles are filled, labeled, sealed, and capped.
 Labels are normally applied after the bottles are filled and capped.
 Desiccants are sometimes added to the bottles to absorb moisture.
 Bottles can be sealed with either pressure seals or induction seals.
-Pressure seals contain an adhesive which bonds with the rim of the bottle.
+Pressure seals contain an adhesive that bonds with the rim of the bottle.
 Induction seals are bonded to the rim of the bottle when the bottle is passed through an induction tunnel.

-Another packaging option for tablets, capsules and softgels is blister packaging.
+Another packaging option for tablets, capsules, and soft gels is blister packaging.
 A blister is a thermoformed plastic card with a single or multiple cavities.
 Blisters with 10 or more cavities are common.
-Blisters have a foil backing which can be printed.
+Blisters have foil backing which can be printed.
 One or more blisters can be inserted into a sleeve or retail carton.